-- 1. Completion of 45 credit hours of college coursework. - 2.
-A cumulative GPA of 2.50 or higher.
-GPA is computed on all college credit, transfer and Park University. - 3.
-Two letters of reference, one of which must be a college/university faculty member; the second letter may be from a faculty member or another person known in a professional capacity. - 4.
+- 1. Completion of 45 credit hours of college coursework. - A cumulative GPA of 2.50 or higher.
+GPA is computed on all college credit, transfer and Park University. - Two letters of reference, one of which must be a college/university faculty member; the second letter may be from a faculty member or another person known in a professional capacity. - 4.
 Successful completion of Park University's Writing Competency Test. - Completion of the following courses: EN 105 and EN 106 or equivalent English composition courses, SO 141 Introduction to Sociology, and PS 101 Introduction to Psychology. - 6.
 Completion of the Introduction to Social Work course with a grade of C or better. - 7.
 Completion of an essay, written in a supervised setting, which relates to the students interest in the social work profession.
-Normally this essay is completed as a classroom activity near of the completion of the Introduction to Social Work course.